Stern Pinball SB-100 Sound Board

 Brief History of Stern

 Stern began producing electronic pinballs in August 1977.
-As the story goes, Gary Stern with financial backing from his father (a prior president of Williams) bought out Chicago Coin in the mid-70s.
+Gary Stern with financial backing from his father (a prior president of Williams) bought out Chicago Coin in the mid-70s.
 The first pinball machine that was mass-produced by Stern in 1977 was called "Pinball" (I know, how imaginative).
 Many of the electronic boards Stern used early-on were actually copies of the Bally pinball boards.
 As the saying goes "Imitation is the sincerest form of flattery" and well, a lot of technology start-ups during the 70s and 80s copied successful designs to get a jump into the market.
 Bally of course didn't like this and sued Stern for infringement -- resulting in Stern paying a royalty to Bally for each game sold.

 Stern's First Pinball Machines - Chime Sound